tlhutch/test-playbooks/docs/testplan-2.0.md

        > no license - can't launch jobs and can't add hosts
        > expired trial license - can't launch jobs and can't add hosts
        > expired license, within grace_period - can launch jobs and can add hosts
+       > expired license, within grace_period but hosts exceeded - can't launch jobs or can add hosts
        > expired license, beyond grace_period - can't launch jobs or add hosts
        > able to POST a new license
+       > able to POST a new license (going from AWS -> Normal)
+       > Verified that a Trial license has _no_ grace period
 2. [ ] UI tests
        > no license - verify login dialog, and POST license
        > expired trial license - verify login prompt and wording in about->license